 The boycott continued for 381 days!
 Finally, the U.S. Supreme Court ruled that the segregation laws in Alabama were unconstitutional.

 Just because the laws were changed, things didn't get any easier for Rosa.
 She received many threats and feared for her life.
 Many of the civil rights leader's houses were bombed, including the home of Martin Luther King Jr. In 1957 Rosa and Raymond moved to Detroit, Michigan.

-Rosa with President Bill Clinton
+Rosa Parks and Bill Clinton by Unknown